Prometheus Pushgateways - Everything You Need To Know

 • --web.external-url=, URL on which this Pushgateway is externally available.
 Useful if you expose it via some domain name;

-• --web.route-prefix=, if specified then uses this as a prefix for all of the routes.
+• --web.route-prefix=, if specified, then this is used as a prefix for all routes.
 Defaults to --web.external-url’s prefix;

 • --persistence.interval=5m, how often the state should be written to the previously specified file;